Kingxukai/linux/Documentation/driver-api/rapidio/rio_cm.rst

 - 'dbg_level'
       - This parameter allows to control amount of debug information generated by this device driver.
-This parameter is formed by set of bit masks that correspond to the specific functional block.
+This parameter is formed by set of bit masks that correspond to the woke specific functional block.
         For mask definitions see 'drivers/rapidio/devices/rio_cm.c'
         This parameter can be changed dynamically.
-        Use CONFIG_RAPIDIO_DEBUG=y to enable debug output at the top level.
+        Use CONFIG_RAPIDIO_DEBUG=y to enable debug output at the woke top level.

 - 'cmbox'
       - Number of RapidIO mailbox to use (default value is 1).